 What can you get a new, 21st century, college grad that they'll enjoy, use, and remember?
 If you think today's college and grad school graduates already have everything they need, think again!
 There is a wide range of terrific gifts that will mean a lot and won't break the bank.
 The key is to think outside the box.
 Might your grad enjoy experiences, tools, or supplies more than the traditional cufflinks or briefcase?

 Many college grads end up moving back home - where that traditional set of Calphalon pans will make, well, Mom happy anyway.
 But even if your college grad isn't heading to his or her own apartment, you might want to consider gifts that can be used back home: cooking lessons, accessories, or an Ikea gift certificate.

 If the graduate really is headed to a new apartment, these creative ideas are a little more interesting than pots and pans:

-- A DIY cookbook of family favorites and professional recipes from Tastebook.
+- A DIY cookbook of family favorites and professional recipes.

 - A gift certificate to a rental art gallery, so the new grad can rent an original watercolor or oil painting.